Codecademy/docs/content/html/concepts/elements/terms/noscript/noscript.md

 ---
 Title: '<noscript>'
-Description: 'Displays content within if Javascript is disabled in the browser or not supported.'
+Description: 'Displays content within if JavaScript is disabled in the browser or not supported.'
 Subjects:
   - 'Web Development'
   - 'Web Design'